shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-programmatic-guaranteed-buying-line-item.md

 ---
-Title : Microsoft Invest - Create a Programmatic Guaranteed Buying Line Item Description : Learn about programmatic guaranteed buying line item (PG line item) that provides you with a workflow designed for buying programmatic guaranteed deal (PG deal).
+title : Microsoft Invest - Create a Programmatic Guaranteed Buying Line Item description : Learn about programmatic guaranteed buying line item (PG line item) that provides you with a workflow designed for buying programmatic guaranteed deal (PG deal).
 ---